eternalmoon1234/eternalmoon1234/README.md

 Currently, I’m working as a product engineer at [Foyer](https://foyer.work), helping maximize the performance of engineering teams.

-I'm also building [Tripley](https://tripley.app/), a platform that helps travelers to plan and manage their trips.
+I'm also building [Tripley](https://tripley.app/), a platform that enables travelers to plan and manage their trips.

 If you're interested in chatting about anything software-related or just want to connect, feel free to reach out!
 You can reach me through: